 What are your rates if I don't have medical aid?

 My fees are aligned with the recommended rates of the Council for Medical Schemes.
-The cash rate for 2020 is R998.
+The cash rate for 2021 is R1 030.
 A discount will be applied to all cash accounts (not claimed from medical aid by the practice) that are paid in full directly following the session.
-EFT payments are preferred for cash payments.
+You may be able to claim this back from your medical aid.
+EFT payments are preferred for direct payments.
 Unfortunately, cheques will not be accepted.
+Please contact me for more information about the cash discounted rate.

 How long are sessions?